Leminiscent/game_backlog_manager/README.md

 By Lemuel Nogueira

-The Game Backlog Manager is a comprehensive Python application designed for gamers to manage their collection of video games effectively.
+The Game Backlog Manager is a comprehensive Python application designed for gamers to manage their backlog of video games effectively.
 With user-friendly functionalities to add, remove, sort, and display games, this tool simplifies backlog management.
 It also offers robust user profile management, allowing for a tailored experience.

 ![Game_Backlog_Manager_UI](ui.webp)